Go Getters: Plot

 At the Hilltop Colony, Maggie awakes inside the medical trailer of Dr. Harlan Carson.
 He informs her that she suffered from abruptio placentae—a separation of the placenta from the uterus—but that the baby is fine.
 Dr. Carson also advises her to rest and remain at the Hilltop for the duration of her pregnancy.
 At Maggie's request, Sasha takes her to where Glenn and Abraham are buried.
 There, Maggie places Glenn's pocket watch, a gift to him from her father, Hershel, on his grave as a marker, and is provided flowers by Jesus.
 Since Maggie's people didn't wipe out all the Saviors, Gregory, leader of the Hilltop, arrives and demands that she must leave immediately, despite Maggie's condition.
 Jesus tries to reason with Gregory, but he demands they be gone by morning so that he has plausible deniability that he colluded to take down the Saviors' satellite outpost.
 Maggie and Sasha are then given temporary quarters by Jesus, who apologizes for Gregory.
 Sasha asks Jesus to convince Gregory to change his mind and offers to earn Maggie's keep by scavenging for the Hilltop.

-Back in Alexandria, Rick tries convincing Carl to join him on a supply run for the Saviors, but Carl refuses to bow down.
+Back in Alexandria not after the Saviors' first visit to the community for their offering, Rick tries convincing Carl to join him on a supply run for the Saviors, but Carl refuses to bow down.
 Rick then hands Michonne a walkie-talkie and departs Alexandria with Aaron.
 Carl later spots Enid leaving the community by scaling the perimeter wall.
 Having learned of Glenn and Abraham's death, Enid is eager to see Maggie at the Hilltop.
 Carl shows up and tells her she shouldn't go, but that he won't stop her, and she leaves.
 Later that day, Enid is approached by a walker as she rides a bike down an empty road.
 Suddenly, a car rams into the walker and crashes into a nearby post.
 Enid finds Carl behind the steering wheel; the two then walk together toward the Hilltop.

 In the middle of the night, Maggie and Sasha wake up after hearing music.
 They see fires blazing outside; music blares from a parked car.
 The Hilltop's gates are wide open and walkers flood in through the front gate, drawn by the music.
 The two then take action to defend the Hilltop.
 Jesus helps Sasha kill walkers; Gregory watches from his window.
-Sasha tries to stop the music, but finds the car sealed off with metal grates and a memento from the Saviors, who are behind the attack.
+Sasha tries to stop the music, but finds the car sealed off with metal grates and a memento which is the car lock in the form of a middle finger from the Saviors, who are behind the attack.
 Suddenly, Maggie drives a large tractor into the courtyard, incidentally crushing some walkers while she continues on to the car, destroying it and putting a stop to the music.